-Located less than a mile from Orient Point, the tip of Long Island's North Fork, lies the 840 acre, pork chop-shaped Plum Island.
+Located about 1.5 miles from Orient Point, the tip of Long Island’s North Fork, lies this 840 acre island.
 Well-known from Nelson DeMille’s book of the same title and even more so because of the Plum Island Animal Disease Center ("PIADC") that exists there, this wildlife rich Island is a vital stopover site and breeding ground for migratory birds, seals and other species.
 Unfortunately, its ecological resources are in danger of being lost.
 In 2008, Congress approved sale of the island to a private party, with plans to move the National Bio and Agro-Defense Facility to another state.

 The approximately 85% of Plum Island that is undeveloped holds significant ecological and scenic sites.

 In fact, Plum Island has been recognized as:

 In addition to playing host to over 200 bird species, the Island also holds nationally-significant artifacts and historic buildings – including the 1870 Plum Gut Lighthouse and the 1897 Fort Terry army barracks and weapons batteries.
 Plum Island’s scenic value, ecological resources and historic sites offer tremendous potential for recreation and public education, and make it an ideal candidate for permanent preservation.

 In 2010, HOBAS, along with two others, founded the Preserve Plum Island Coalition.
 Today, this Coalition consists of over 60 organizations and is fighting to preserve the Island from developers.